pleabargain/EnglishHelpsYourCareer/english_in_use_dialogs.md

 #mermaid

 - Q: Can I make marshmallows at home by myself? (context: novice to expert cook)
-- A: You must give my marshmallow recipe a try!
+- A: Yes!
+And, you must give my marshmallow recipe a try!

 ---

 #mermaid

-- Q: Will we go to the movies tonight after work? (context: hubby to wife)
+- Q: Will we go to the movies tonight after work? (context: husband to wife)
 - A: Yes, we will!
 I have already bought the tickets!
 - Q: Oh honey!
 I love you!
 You are so thoughtful!